-3. For the purposes of this Act, a national strategy to combat waste is established.

-4. The national strategy is intended to reduce waste, including through the adoption of a target of halving food waste production by 2030.

-5. The national strategy consists of a set of actions implemented by the Government, private enterprises, organizations and other social stakeholders to combat waste.
+- 3. A national strategy to combat waste is established. - 4.
+The national strategy is intended to reduce waste, including through the adoption of a target of halving food waste production by 2030. - 5.
+The national strategy consists of a set of actions implemented by the Government, private enterprises, organizations and other social stakeholders to combat waste.